BCStudentSoftwareDevTeam/Chemical-Inventory/application/controllers/README.md

 one, or possibly two, related endpoints ("routes") should be defined in that file.

 # Super Mega Hint
-The script "create-page" at the top level of this project is recommended, as it creates a view and template automatically, names them appropriately, and uses a standard template to get you started.
+The script "create-page" at the top level of this project is recommended, as it creates a controller and template automatically, names them appropriately, and uses a standard template to get you started.

 For example:

-./create-page handleLogin
+./create-page handleLoginController

 will create all of the files you need to get working on a new login page.